SimpleRegex/SRL-PHP/README.md

 1. First, we require the matching string to start.
 This way, we make sure the match won't begin in the middle of something.
-2. Now, we're matching either a number, a letter, or one of the literal characters ., _, %, + or -.
+2. Now, we're matching either a digit, a letter, or one of the literal characters ., _, %, + or -.
 We expect there to be one or more of them.
 3. We now expect exactly one @ - Looks like an email address.
-4. Again, either numbers, letters or . or -, once or multiple times.
+4. Again, either digits, letters or . or -, once or multiple times.
 5. A dot.
 Seems to be the end of the TLDs name
 6. To the end, we'll expect two or more letters, for the TLD.
 7. We require the string to end now, to avoid matching stuff like